 The Tank-in-Tank is a Domestic Hot Water storage exchanger (DHW) completely immersed in a steel outer tank that contains primary water.
-At ACV, the inner “tank" is always made of stainless steel.
-The wall of the inner “tank" itself acts as the heat exchanger between the primary circuit (connected to the boiler) and the DHW storage tank.
+The inner “tank" is always made of stainless steel.
+The wall of the inner “tank" acts as the heat exchanger between the primary circuit (connected to the boiler) and the DHW storage tank.

 The benefits of the “Tank-in-Tank" system

-Thanks to the exceptional heat transfer characteristics of the Tank-in-Tank system, the volume of hot water stored can be reduced, resulting in a more compact water heater design and reducing static heat losses via the exterior walls: both attributes combine to cut initial investment as you can choose a smaller cylinder and reduce operating expenses.
+Thanks to the exceptional heat transfer and high storage temperature of the tank-in-tank system, the volume of hot water stored can be reduced.
+This gives a more compact water heater design and reducing static heat losses via the exterior walls.
+This cuts initial investment as you can choose a smaller cylinder and reduce operating expenses.

 Each DHW draw-off creates a brief underpressure in the tank (at the moment that the draw-off tap is opened), followed by a slight overpressure (upon closure of the draw-off tap).
-As the inner tank is free to move, its walls expand and contract very slightly under the influence of these pressure changes and prevent the formation of lime scale on the exchanger surface: thorough testing and the testimony of numerous users in regions with calcium-laden water, confirm that ACV Tank-in-Tank water heaters are truly effective in preventing the formation of lime scale deposits as opposed to traditional coil systems that necessitate frequent descaling.
+As the inner tank is free to move, its walls expand and contract very slightly under the influence of these pressure changes and prevent the formation of limescale on the exchanger surface.

-The “Tank-in-Tank" system prevents the formation of warm pockets because even the base of the inner tank is a heat exchanger that remains at the temperature of the boiler (typically from 60 to 80°C): thus, any “Tank-in-Tank" water heater operating at 60°C and above ensures that the hot water remains free of legionellae.
+Legionella bacteria proliferate in warm water (from 20°C up to 45°C).
+However, they can be eliminated within a few hours (>50°C) or even minutes (>60°C).
+The tank-in-tank system prevents the formation of warm pockets because even the base of the inner tank is a heat exchanger that remains at the temperature of the boiler (typically from 60 to 80°C).
+When our water heater is operating at 60°C and above it ensures that the hot water remains free of legionella bacteria.

 The “Tank-in-Tank" type combined boiler and water heater: what is it?

-A combined boiler and water heater is a boiler that integrates the heating function together with domestic hot water generation (DHW).
+A combined boiler and water heater is a boiler that integrates the heating function together with domestic hot water generation (DHW) in one unit.